The Best Landline Services for Seniors in 2025

 How much does landline service cost?

-Landline service costs anywhere from $10 to $50 a month on its own.
-However, with companies, it’s only available with other services like TV and/or internet, bringing costs up to around $150 per month.
+Landline service costs anywhere from $10 to $58 a month on its own.
+With some companies, however, it’s available only when bundled with other services like TV and internet, which increases costs significantly.

 -